xyjprc/hon/README.md

 > Default weight is the probability of a random walker going from [FromNode] to [ToNode].
 If you want to output the number of observations instead of the normalized probability, follow previous instructions.

 Every node can be a higher-order node, in the format of [CurrNode]|PrevNode.PrevPrevNode.PrevPrevPrevNode

+> All nodes (first-order and higher-order) starting with the same [CurrNode]| represent the same physical location.

 This representation (as comma deliminated network edges file) is directly compatible with the conventional network representation and analysis tools.
 The only difference is edge labels.